phanx-wow/Grid/README.txt

 Before reporting a bug, please:

 # Double-check that you have the latest Release or Beta version of Grid.
-# Disable all other addons (//including// all Grid plugins) and see if the problem still happens.
+# Disable all other addons, //including// all Grid plugins, and see if the problem still happens.
 # Enable "Display Lua Errors" under Interface Options > Help, or install an error-catching addon like [[http://www.wowinterface.com/downloads/info5995-BugSack.html|BugSack]].

 Then, [[http://www.wowace.com/addons/grid/tickets/?status=+|submit a bug report]] in the ticket tracker.
 Check for existing tickets about your bug first, and fill in as much of the requested information in the ticket template as you can.
-Finally, remember to check back on your ticket after a few days in case we need more information from you.
+Finally, remember to check back on your ticket in case we need more information from you.

 Please note that the Grid team cannot provide support for third-party plugins.
 If you are experiencing problems with a plugin, you will need to contact the plugin's author for help.